Date of Degree

 Copyright 2011 Gayan Randika Sampath Rubasinghege

 Rubasinghege, Gayan Randika S..
-"Chemical and photochemical reactions on mineral oxide surfaces in gaseous and liquid phases: environmental implications of fate, transport and climatic impacts of mineral dust aerosol." doctoral dissertation, University of Iowa, 2011.
+"Chemical and photochemical reactions on mineral oxide surfaces in gaseous and liquid phases: environmental implications of fate, transport and climatic impacts of mineral dust aerosol."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.